Cars brands and logos that start with C

 Corre La Licorne Logo

-Corre La Licorne is an automaker founded in 1901 by Jean-Marie Corre in Levallois-Perret, France.
-Produced cars with TM Corre.
-Becoming the leader in racing in the brand’s car, the nobleman Waldemar Lestienne influenced the logo and brand name change.
-In 1907, the company incorporated its unicorn into its identification, changing the name to Corre La Licorne.
-At the same time, the founder sold the company to Lestienne Firmin.
-An electric car was developed, which was produced in 1 copy during World War II.
-Cars were sold until 1947.
+Corre La Licorne was an automobile manufacturer founded in 1901 by Jean-Marie Corre in Levallois-Perret, France, that produced automobiles under the Corre TM brand.
+After becoming a leader in this brand’s racing cars, the nobleman Waldemar Lestienne influenced the change of the brand’s logo and name.
+In 1907, the company adopted a unicorn as part of its identity, changing its name to Corre La Licorne.
+At the same time, the company’s founder sold the company to Lestienne Firmin.
+An electric car was developed and produced in 1 instance during World War II.
+The cars were sold until 1947.
 The brand was closed in 1949.

 Chevrolet Corvette